 This question is logically problematic.
-If everything needs a creator, than no matter what exists, it must have been created.
+If everything needs a creator then no matter what exists, it must have been created.
 Furthermore, to be created means that someone or something had to create it.
 But then, who created the creator and so on?
-Logically, this would mean there would be an infinite regression of creators, and we would never be able to find the first, uncaused cause since, by definition (the questions says that "everything needs a creator") there wouldn't be any uncaused cause.
+Logically, this would mean there would be an infinite regression of creators, and we would never be able to find the first, uncaused cause since by definition (the questions says that "everything needs a creator") there wouldn't be any uncaused cause.
 This would mean that the sequence of creations is eternal.
 But, if it exists that there is an eternal regression of creators, then who created the infinite regression of creators?
-Remember, the question presupposes that all things need a creator--even the eternal sequence of creators--which becomes logically absurd.
+Remember, the question presupposes that all things need a creator -- even the eternal sequence of creators -- which becomes logically absurd.
 Furthermore, if there is an eternal regression of creators that are eternal, then the question is not answered.
 In fact, it cannot be answered since it weakness is that "all things need a creator."
 Of course, this only begs the question in that how did the process begin?
-Therefore, the question only raises the same problem it asks; and it is a question that by its own design cannot be answered.
+Therefore, the question only raises the same problem it asks, and it is a question that, by its own design, cannot be answered.
 Therefore, it is invalid.

 By definition, the Christian God never came into existence; that is, He is the uncaused cause (Psalm 90:2).
 He was always in existence, and He is the one who created space, time, and matter.
 This means that the Christian God is the uncaused cause and is the ultimate creator.
 This eliminates the infinite regression problem.